-ID Theft detectives investigate crimes where someone's personal identifying information is stolen and used to commit fraud.
+ID Theft detectives investigate crimes of stolen personal identifying information used to commit fraud.
 These ID Theft crimes include; check counterfeiting/fraud, credit card counterfeiting/fraud, and counterfeit ID manufacturing.

 Using stolen credit cards and creating counterfeit credit cards has been on the rise for years.
 With the popularity of gift cards, ID thieves have taken advantage of the simplicity of utilizing them for fraud.
 Credit cards can be made with minimal special equipment and are easy to use.